SIP Calculator — Systematic Investment Plan

 Omni's SIP calculator (systematic investment plan calculator) allows you to estimate the returns on your mutual fund SIP investments.
 You can also use our SIP calculator to know how much you should invest monthly to achieve your investment goal.

-Dreaming about retiring early to follow your passion, or planning about your kid's educational expenses?
+Dreaming about an early retirement to follow your passion, or planning about your kid's educational expenses?
 Worry not!
-Our mutual fund SIP calculator can help you plan your investments so that you can fulfill your dreams and promises.
+Our mutual fund SIP calculator can help you plan your investments so that your dreams come true.
 Read on to know what SIP investment is and how to use this calculator to plan your finances.

 What is a SIP (systematic investment plan)?

 A systematic investment plan or SIP is a method of investment offered by mutual fund companies.
 Investors can use this facility to invest a fixed amount periodically in mutual fund schemes of their choice.
 Apart from SIP, you can also make a one-time investment in mutual funds by investing a lump sum.

-A SIP investment is somewhat similar to recurring deposits (RD) in the sense that in both of them, we deposit a fixed amount regularly over a long time period.
+A SIP investment is somewhat similar to RD (recurring deposits) in the sense that in both of them, we deposit a fixed amount regularly over a long time period.
 However, while RDs offer a fixed return as decided by your bank, SIPs offer a varying return as they invest money in mutual funds, which are linked to the stock market.
 SIPs have the potential to earn higher returns as compared to recurring deposits.

 How to calculate SIP return?